On this page

 Verification

-#This guide is derived from official USCIS instructions for I-821 and is updated when form editions or filing rules change.
-Always verify current requirements at the official USCIS website.
+#This guide is based on official USCIS instructions for Form I-821 and is updated with any changes to form editions or filing rules.
+Always check the official USCIS website for the latest requirements.

 FAQs